rbauer420/DataDashboard/README.md

 ***Footer***

-The footer contains copyright information and on the main page, the source of the data included in the dashboard.
+The footer contains copyright information and on the main page and the source (hyperlink) of the data included in the dashboard.

 ***Homepage***

 See files: index.html, dataDashboard.js and dataDashboard.css

-This page contains all of the data used in the data dashboard displayed in multiple ways.
+This page contains all the data used in the data dashboard displayed in multiple ways.

 In the first column (the "Variables" column), the users can select a variable from the dropdown button and below the dropdown menu, the page will display the total count for that variable (e.g. how many victims identified as female) that has been pulled from an array based on the users selection.

-In the second column there are three graphs (horizontal bar, line and a doughnut graph).
+In the second column there are three graphs (horizontal bar, line, and a doughnut graph).
 The labels on the x-axis will be displayed on the horizontal bar and the line graph.
 When the user hovers over the bar on the first graph, the circle on the line graph or any section/slice of the doughnut graph a popup will display with the data label and the total.
 The outline of the bar, the circle on the line graph or the section/slice of the doughnut graph will change color from dark gray to gold.

 As the screen size gets smaller, both columns will reduce in size and then collapse from two columns to one column.
 The graphs will be responsive to the size of the screen to display the entire graph.